tabaolan1987/tabaolan1987.github.io/source/_posts/2014-05-26-testng-framework-first-test-case-with-testng.markdown

 Or

-Right click on Test Case folder, go to TestNG and select “TestNG Class“.
+Right click on Test Case folder, go to TestNG and select “TestNG Class“. <!--more-->

 {% img /images/TestNG-FTC-1.png%}